 i Requirements for registration and protection of personal data

 The PDPA does not contain any express requirement for an organisation to register with the PDPC.
-However, it requires that an organisation designate one or more individuals to be responsible for ensuring that the organisation complies with it (i.e., a data protection offer (DPO)).
-The business contact information of at least one of these individuals must be made available to the public, and DPOs are encouraged to register with the PDPC.
+However, it requires that an organisation designate one or more individuals to be responsible for ensuring that the organisation complies with it (i.e., a data protection officer (DPO)).
+The business contact information of at least one of these individuals must be made available to the public.

 The PDPA generally requires that an individual's consent be obtained before an organisation can collect, use or disclose personal data.
 This applies to all forms of relationships with companies, including clients, customers, suppliers and employees.
-However, the PDPA dispenses with the requirement for the individual's consent in certain situations, four of which are pertinent in the employment context.
+However, the PDPA dispenses with the requirement for the individual's consent in certain situations, for example, where personal data is collected, used or disclosed (or both) for:

-Fourth, an employee's personal data may be collected, used or disclosed without notification or consent if it is 'necessary for any investigation or proceedings'.
-Collection of the data may only take place if it is reasonable to expect that seeking the consent of the individual would compromise the availability or the accuracy of the personal data.
-While the term 'proceedings' relates to civil, criminal or administrative proceedings by or before a court, tribunal or regulatory authority, it is quite likely that the term 'investigations', as distinguished from proceedings, would also encompass investigations within an organisation.
 Organisations must also safeguard the personal data in their custody or control by making reasonable security arrangements to prevent unauthorised access, use, disclosure, copying, modification, disposal or other similar risks.
 They must destroy or anonymise personal data once the purpose for its collection has expired.
 Employers must also ensure that their employees understand and uphold the PDPA obligations regarding data privacy.
-Any conduct engaged in by an employee in the course of his or her employment is treated as also engaged in by the relevant employer, regardless of whether it was with the employer's knowledge or approval.
+Any conduct by an employee in the course of his or her employment is treated as being performed by the relevant employer, regardless of whether the employer had knowledge or gave approval for the conduct.

 ii Cross-border data transfers